-Agave 'Snow Glow' is a beautiful slow-growing succulent that forms a mostly solitary rosette of glaucous blue-green leaves.
-The rosette grows up to 2 feet (60 cm) tall and 3 feet (90 cm) in diameter.
-Leaves are up to 18 inches (45 cm) long and 1.5 inches (3.7 cm) wide.
+Agave 'Snow Glow' is a beautiful, slow-growing succulent that forms a mostly solitary rosette of glaucous blue-green leaves.
+The rosette can grow up to 2 feet (60 cm) in length and 3 feet (90 cm) in diameter.
+The leaves can measure up to 18 inches (45 cm) long and 1.5 inches (3.7 cm) wide.
 They are edged with a strong cream-colored band and tipped with a short red terminal spine.
-The leaf margins are smooth and red near the tip and with small soft teeth below.
+The leaf margins are smooth and red near the tip, with small, soft teeth below.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Agaves are not difficult plants to grow.
 They are slow-growing and dramatic and will even thrive on a bit of neglect.
 If you are the type of person who likes to fuss with houseplants and water a lot, Agave is probably not the plant for you.
 If, however, you are the type of person who likes to set it and forget it, and you have a sunny window, Agave might be the way to go.
 Be aware that some large varieties will eventually outgrow your room (unless you have a large greenhouse), and Agave can be aggressive.
 They have irritating sap and sometimes very sharp thorns that can cause injuries to small children and even pets.